d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

-# Data Manipulation
+# Data Manipulation and Preprocessing
 :label:`chapter_ndarray`

 In order to get anything done, we must have some way to manipulate data.
 Generally, there are two important things we need to do with data:
-(i) acquire it and (ii) process it once it is inside the computer.
+(i) acquire them and (ii) process them once they are inside the computer.
-There is no point in acquiring data if we do not even know how to store it, so let's get our hands dirty first by playing with synthetic data.
+There is no point in acquiring data if we do not even know how to store it, so let us get our hands dirty first by playing with synthetic data.
-We will start by introducing the N-dimensional array (ndarray), MXNet's primary tool for storing and transforming data.
+We will start by introducing the N-dimensional array (`ndarray`), MXNet's primary tool for storing and transforming data.
+In MXNet, `ndarray` is a class and we also call its instance an `ndarray` for brevity.

 If you have worked with NumPy, perhaps the most widely-used scientific computing package in Python, then you are ready to fly.
-In short, we designed MXNet's ndarray to be an extension to NumPy's ndarray with a few key advantages.
+In short, we designed MXNet's `ndarray` to be an extension to NumPy's `ndarray` with a few key advantages.
-First, MXNet's ndarray supports asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas the latter only supports CPU computation.
+First, MXNet's `ndarray` supports asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas the latter only supports CPU computation.
-Second, MXNet's ndarray supports automatic differentiation.
+Second, MXNet's `ndarray` supports automatic differentiation.
-These properties make MXNet's ndarray indispensable for deep learning.
+These properties make MXNet's `ndarray` indispensable for deep learning.

 ## Getting Started

-Throughout this chapter, our aim is to get you up and running, equipping you with the the basic maths and numerical computing tools that you will be mastering throughout the course of the book.
+Throughout this chapter, our aim is to get you up and running, equipping you with the the basic math and numerical computing tools that you will be mastering throughout the course of the book.
 Do not worry if you are not completely comfortable with all of the mathematical concepts or library functions.
-In the following chapters we will revist the same material in the context practical examples.
+In the following sections we will revisit the same material in the context practical examples.
-On the other hand, if you already have some background and want to go deeper into the mathematical content, see :numref:`chapter_math`.
+On the other hand, if you already have some background and want to go deeper into the mathematical content, just skip this section.

-To start, we import the `np` and `npx` modules from MXNet.
+To start, we import the `np` (`numpy`) and `npx` (`numpy_extension`) modules from MXNet.
-Here, `np` module includes the same functions supported by NumPy, while `npx` module contains a set of extendions developed to empower deep learning within a NumPy-like environment.
+Here, `np` module includes the same functions supported by NumPy, while `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
-When using ndarray, we almost always invoke the `set_np` function: this is for compatibility of ndarray processing by other components of MXNet.
+When using `ndarray`, we almost always invoke the `set_np` function: this is for compatibility of `ndarray` processing by other components of MXNet.

 ```{.python .input  n=1}
 from mxnet import np, npx
 npx.set_np()
 ```

-An ndarray represents a (possibly multi-dimensional) array of numerical values.
+An `ndarray` represents an array of numerical values, which are possibly multi-dimensional.
-With one axis, an ndarray corresponds (in math-speak) to a *vector*.
+With one axis, an `ndarray` corresponds (in math) to a *vector*.
-With two axes, an ndarray corresponds to a *matrix*.
+With two axes, an `ndarray` corresponds to a *matrix*.
 Arrays with more than two axes do not have special mathematical names---we simply call them *tensors*.

-The simplest object we can create is a vector.
-To start, we can use `arange` to create a row vector `x` containing the first 12 integers
+To start, we can use `arange` to create a row vector `x` containing the first 12 integers.
-(the values are integers but datatype defaults to float).
-Unless otherwise specified, a new ndarray will be stored in main memory and designated for CPU-based computation.
+Unless otherwise specified, a new `ndarray` will be stored in main memory and designated for CPU-based computation.

 ```{.python .input  n=2}